geotools/geotools/docs/user/welcome/upgrade.rst

    * `GeoTools 2.4.0 <http://docs.codehaus.org/display/GEOTOOLS/2.4.x>`_

-   You are encourged to review the change proposals for GeoTools 2.4.0 for background information on the following changes.
+   You are encouraged to review the change proposals for GeoTools 2.4.0 for background information on the following changes.

 The GeoTools 2.4.0 release is a major change to the GeoTools library due to the adoption of geoapi Filter model.
-This new fileter model is immutable making it impossible to modify filters that have already been constructed; in trade it is threadsafe.
+This new filter model is immutable making it impossible to modify filters that have already been constructed; in trade it is threadsafe.

 The following is needed when upgrading to 2.4.